The School District must first be aware of the student’s need for services. Referrals are often initiated by the Committee on Special Education.

 - struggling with relationship or identity issues

-Our students are resilient young women who are smart and capable but overwhelmed by the social and emotional pressures of school, family, and peer connectedness.
+Our students are resilient, smart and capable but overwhelmed by the social and emotional pressures of school, family, and peer connectedness.
 Many have struggled with the development and maintenance of effective emotional regulation skills.
 They have experienced trauma, anxiety, depression, self-image issues, and eating disorders.
 Many come to Charlton with previous hospitalizations, therapeutic schools, or therapeutic placements.

 Frequently Asked Questions